-An authority would be under the supervision and control of a board consisting of the chief executive officer (mayor, city manager, president or village manager, or township supervisor) of the municipality, or a designee, and not less than five or more than nine members as determined by the municipality's governing body.
+An authority would be under the supervision and control of a board consisting of the chief executive officer (mayor, city manager, or township supervisor) of the municipality, or his or her designee, and not less than five or more than nine members as determined by the municipality's governing body.
 Members would have to be appointed by the chief executive officer, subject to approval by the governing body.
 A majority of the members would have to be people having an ownership or business interest in property located in the development area.
 At least one member would have to be a resident of the development area or of an area within a half-mile of any part of the development area.

 Board members would serve staggered terms and vacancies would be filled by appointment of the chief executive officer.
 After the initial appointments, members would have to serve for four-year terms.
 Board members would have to serve without compensation, but would be reimbursed for actual and necessary expenses.
 The board would have to elect a chairperson.
-The board would be subject to the Open Meetings and the Freedom of Information acts.
+The board would be subject to the Open Meetings Act and the Freedom of Information Act.

 The board could employ and fix the compensation of a director, subject to the governing body's approval.
 The director would serve at the pleasure of the board.
 A board member would not be eligible to hold the position of director.
-Before beginning his or her duties, the director would have to post a bond payable to the authority for its use and benefit, approved by the board, and filed with the municipal clerk.
+Before beginning his or her duties, the director would have to post a bond in the sum determined in the ordinance establishing the authority payable to the authority for its use and benefit, approved by the board, and filed with the municipal clerk.
 The premium on the bond would be considered an operating expense of the authority, payable from funds available to it for expenses of operation.